 Henry Bubel is a tax lawyer with a sophisticated practice, international in scope.
-The breadth of his practice has led - after 35 years - to an in-depth knowledge of the income taxation of both corporations and partnerships, as well as estate, gift and trust taxation (particularly for ultra-high net worth and cross-border families).
+The breadth of his practice has led - after 37 years - to an in-depth knowledge of the income taxation of both corporations and partnerships, as well as estate, gift and trust taxation (particularly for ultra-high net worth and cross-border families).
 Mr. Bubel applies this knowledge in both tax planning and tax controversies, often working with family offices and trust companies.

 Together with members of the corporate group, Mr. Bubel is involved in structuring, negotiating and documenting complex business transactions, including the refinancing and the restructuring of private companies, the formation of multinational joint ventures, and counseling on tax aspects of mergers and acquisitions.
 Working with lawyers in the trusts and estates group, Mr. Bubel advises on issues arising from the ownership of closely-held businesses and alternative investments typically held by high net worth individuals.
 Within this area, he is particularly knowledgeable about tax-efficient methods of diversifying the risks associated with concentrated stock positions, life insurance tax issues and insurance products.

-In the real estate area, he regularly advises on real estate financings, partnership and limited liability company agreements, "like kind" exchanges and state and local real estate transfer tax matters.
+In the real estate area, he regularly advises on real estate financings, partnership and limited liability company agreements, like kind exchanges and state and local real estate transfer tax matters.
 Much of his work in this area is done for foreign investors, often involving tax treaty planning.

 Mr. Bubel publishes tax articles on a regular basis and lectures on tax matters, both within the firm and to outside audiences.
 He also serves as a director of both closely-held businesses and charitable foundations and as trustee of client-related trusts.

-Author, "The Criminalization of Tax Practice," The Tax Club (updated July 16, 2009); Avoiding Penalties With Tax Opinions After Long Term Capital," The Tax Club (November 17, 2004); A Workout Structure for Split-Dollar Arrangements," written with Arthur D. Sederbaum (January 2003); Resuscitating the Equity-for-Debt Exception for COD Income," The Tax Club (January 2000); Major Tax Reform in Kazakstan," CIS Law Notes (February 1996); "The Attorney-Client Privilege and the Attorney Work Product Doctrine - A Primer for Tax Lawyers," The Tax Club (September 20, 1995); Report on State Taxation of Financial Institutions," NYSBA (March 1992); Various State Tax Issues Arising from the Origination, Sale and Servicing of Mortgages," The Tax Club (October 1990)
+Co-Author, “Who Is a U.S. Person?
+Disparities Between U.S. Tax and Immigration Law,” BNA Tax Planning International Review (March 2014); Author, The Criminalization of Tax Practice, The Tax Club (updated July 16, 2009); Avoiding Penalties With Tax Opinions After Long Term Capital, The Tax Club (November 17, 2004); A Workout Structure for Split-Dollar Arrangements, written with Arthur D. Sederbaum (January 2003); Resuscitating the Equity-for-Debt Exception for COD Income, The Tax Club (January 2000); Major Tax Reform in Kazakstan, CIS Law Notes (February 1996); The Attorney-Client Privilege and the Attorney Work Product Doctrine - A Primer for Tax Lawyers, The Tax Club (September 20, 1995); Report on State Taxation of Financial Institutions, NYSBA (March 1992); Various State Tax Issues Arising from the Origination, Sale and Servicing of Mortgages, The Tax Club (October 1990)